-In the first part of our coverage of the peaceful resistance against the Dakota Access Pipeline at Standing Rock, writer Kate Bould looks at the wider context and considers what can and still needs to be done.
+In the first part of our coverage of the peaceful resistance against the Dakota Access Pipeline at Standing Rock, writer Kate Bould looks at the wider context and considers what still needs to be done.

 Photographer Amber Mahoney and writer Kate Bould traveled to Standing Rock in North Dakota to spend time with the water protectors who have been, and continue to, peacefully resist the Dakota Access Pipeline.
 Despite the recent success — the Army Corps of Engineers denied a key permit to the company behind the oil pipeline, Energy Transfer Partners — the fight to protect Standing Rock and its people continues.
 In part one of their coverage, Kate describes the movement happening at Standing Rock, but also looks beyond, to the historical subjugation of Native Americans and the wider racism at play.
 This is not just a moment in modern times, she points out, and there is nothing simple about the circumstances — the implications are manifold.

 I keep hearing the word 'revolution' paired with pictures of fists in the air, people dazed with clouds of mace, celebrating a big win for peaceful resistance after what feels like ages of struggle.
-I'm still seeing a lot of videos of polyester police uniforms in passing, narrated by screams and rubber bullets, captioned with words like 'protests' and 'clashes'.
-Outside of the footage and the grainy cell phone photos, I'm seeing a lot of 60s-style artwork: 'stand with the sacred', 'defend the water', 'Dear Mother Earth', and a lot of reposts and all-caps text taking up white space on my social feed.
+I'm still seeing a lot of videos of polyester police uniforms in passing, narrated by screams and rubber bullets, captioned with words like 'protests' and 'clashes.'
+Outside of the footage and the grainy cell phone photos, I'm seeing a lot of 60s-style artwork: 'stand with the sacred,' 'defend the water,' 'Dear Mother Earth,' and a lot of reposts and all-caps text taking up white space on my social feed.
 I'm seeing a lot of celebrating and a lot of stalling, a lot of stopping and a lot of quieting down.
 The Army Corps of Engineers may have blocked a key permit that would allow drilling under the Missouri River.
 But already the company behind the pipeline, Energy Transfer Partners, have filed with the courts to have the ruling overturned.

 The situation at Standing Rock appears to be a current situation, a movement, a revolution.
 What happened and is still happening at Standing Rock is not a current situation.
 It's not brief, it's not a picture, or a video, or a shared graphic.
 It's not only hands in the air, it's not only a reaction to the election, it's not only another example of ill-intentioned media, not only police brutality, not only about the earth, not only about racism, not only about human rights; it's not only a moment in history, a photograph in time.
 It's not 'done.'